regru/yard-redcarpet-ext-plugin/README.md

 ## Usage

-Add `--plugin redcarpet-ext` option to your `.yardopts` or call yard with this option.
+Add `--plugin redcarpet-ext` option to your `.yardopts` or call `yard` with this option.

-Create new file named `.redcarpet-ext` and write there all needed Redcarpet extensions like tables.
+Create new file named `.yard_redcarpet_ext` with all needed Redcarpet extensions like tables separated by comma or newline.

 Another way to specify extensions is setting of YARD_REDCARPET_EXTS environment variable.
 Extensions should be separated by comma.